Sunday, April 30, 2006

 However, further down the row we come to the Detroit beets.
 The leaves on these seedlings are smaller and the planting is slightly thinner.
 Thick, nasty grass has sprouted up all over.
 These are tough little weeds that are not easy to pull up without disturbing the adjacent beets and delicate, shallow onions.
 And they are so close to the ground it is hard to snip them at the base (which can work very well with some types of weeds).
 I'll do what I can and then mulch with grass clippings.

-Next we come to the row of Dark Lolla Rossa lettuce, and it is definitely a troubling sight.
-As you can see, the tiny lettuce seedlings are being obliterated by the same nasty grass.
-This is what I was afraid of.
-I'm not sure there is hope for this lettuce.
 If I simply leave the weeds in place, I think they will end up completely covering the lettuce and blocking it from the sun.
 Although, now that I think about it, that might be good since it warming up, and the lettuce needs to stay cool.
 I have a feeling, though, that it would just turn into a big mess--plus the weeds have surrounded the onions as well, and that is not good.

 I may end up having to hoe up this entire row and feed it to the chickens (nothing goes to waste around here!), but I am still not thoroughly convinced that this was a lousy plan.
 I have two ideas.
 The first is to sow lettuce seeds over the entire space between the onions rather than in a row, leaving empty soil on either side.
 Then it would look more like this practically weedless lettuce bed.
 I'm actually surprised I didn't do this in the first place.
 The second is to try a different variety of lettuce--something taller and less compact.

 Overall, this has been an interesting experiment so far.
 One of the rows between the onions is now planted with garlic (in the hopes that I will be harvesting some late spring green garlic) because the lettuce seeds I sowed there did a no-show.
 I simply hoed the whole space up and started over.
 (What kind of hoe did I use to do this delicate work?
-I'll tell you about it soon.)
-I will also be mulching that entire row (before the garlic even sprouts) with grass clippings.
-So already there are some new turns in the plan.
-And we certainly aren't finished yet.
-It will be interesting to see what transpires in this plot as the weeks go by.
+My beloved scuffle hoe!)

-Note: I am embarrassed to admit this, but after looking at these photos, I think I may have the beet varieties backwards.
+Note: I'm embarrassed to admit this, but after looking at these photos, I think I may have the beet varieties backwards.
 My notes say otherwise, but it seems like the Bull's Blood would be the ones with the more reddish leaves, since they turn quite purple eventually.
 I also remember getting a bit turned around when reading my original planting notes (I have a little trouble with north, south, etc.).
 And here I thought this garden blog would solve all my record keeping problems!

 Tuesday, April 25, 2006